Education technology is going to change everything in the classroom.

 In a fragmented and fast changing world, technology can empower students to pursue questions that are crucial to their development.
 It gives them the tools they need to think critically about their future career path.

 Today’s students are already digital natives from a young age.
-That’s why it’s essential that your counseling curriculum speaks the language of technology.
+That’s why it’s essential that your counselling curriculum speaks the language of technology.